borealbikes-dev/combo-rosbag-fuser/README.md

 `DLR Holoscene` and `DLR SDP` platforms record sensor data into a ZIP file.
 Use this repository to convert it into a single rosbag for further analysis and visualization.

+Tested on Ubuntu 20.04 and macOS Monterey (note: slow performance on M1 due to architecture mismatch)

 ## Quickstart

 Clone this repository: